Two ways to send HTML emails

-WunderAutomation has two built in actions that supports sending HTML emails, one standard and one that explicitly piggybacks on WooCommerce (if it’s installed).
-Just like the built in plain text email action, both HTML email actions sends the resulting HTML email using the wp_mail() function.
+WunderAutomation has two built-in actions that support sending HTML emails, one standard and one that explicitly piggybacks on WooCommerce (if it’s installed).
+Just like the built-in plain text email action, both HTML email actions sends the resulting HTML email using the wp_mail() function.

-wp_mail() function means that WunderAutomation will use any existing 3rd party functionality that might in place to send outbound emails.
+wp_mail() function means that WunderAutomation will use any existing third-party functionality that might be in place to send outbound emails.